DENSORB® Product Check: Absorbent Mats Vs. Mineral Granules

 DENSORB® absorbent mats absorbed the leaked liquid faster than the granules.
-DENSORB® also has advantages after the cleaning up has been done - while the granules have to be swept up and scooped together, absorbent mats can be quickly collected and disposed of.
-Granules can also stick to shoes and spread further meaning even more work.
+DENSORB® also has advantages after the cleaning up - while the granules must be swept up and scooped together, absorbent mats can be quickly collected and disposed of.
+Granules can also stick to shoes and spread further, meaning even more work.

 DENSORB® Oil Absorbents

 DENSORB® mats win the race and pick up the point for the shortest time needed to clean up the leak.